 Nevertheless, we did not measure an advantage for students learning with Google Glass with regard to their learning achievement.
 We used the most advanced method [8] as baseline in this study, making the comparison really competitive between the intervention and control groups.
 In other words, the students learn as much with Google Glass as with the most advanced method so far-and we have not yet exploited the full potential of Smart Glasses.
 In addition to this, fostering curiosity and wondering when learning with Google Glass stimulates variables which are wellknown as a main pillar of academic performance in general.
 This should be really worthwhile and one of the predominant goals of every educational setting.
 The positive effects are also reflected by some of the comments which were added to the questionnaires by students.
-Although 10 perresults just in time, seamless interaction of the user with the cent of the students expect problems when Smart Glasses Authorized licensed use limited to: IEEE Xplore.
-Downloaded on May 05,2024 at 08:12:21 UTC from IEEE Xplore.
+Although 10 perresults just in time, seamless interaction of the user with the Authorized licensed use limited to: IEEE Xplore.
+Downloaded on May 30,2024 at 12:36:30 UTC from IEEE Xplore.
 Restrictions apply.